Our Team

 The Conservancy is also partnering with the City increasingly on a variety of programming and is taking the lead in the development of hands-on STEM field trips for K-12 school groups.
 This includes underwriting costs for transportation and field trip fees for students from Title 1 schools in Austin.

 All partners view the Garden as a place for building community, not just for viewing plants.
-ZBG welcomes more than 125,000 visitors a year and hosts 26 active garden clubs.
+ZBG welcomes more than 125,000 visitors a year and hosts 26 active garden clubs from the Austin Area Garden Council.

 All of the existing partners at the ZBG are passionately committed to crafting a vision in a way that protects and promotes the ZBG for generations to come.
 In the future, the Conservancy aims to increasingly transfer operational activities for ZBG to their staff and volunteers and has already begun to transition parts of the operations, such as gate operations.
 As these transitions occur, it is paramount that the ZBGC, AAGC, and the City of Austin converge around a shared vision.
 If each stakeholder asserts their strengths and institutional knowledge, they can ensure fundraising keeps up with this shared vision and greater plans to come.